 Due to its wide variety in terms of options and polar patterns, Blue Yeti is one of the best USB microphones.
 Yeti is quite a popular microphone and has been used by almost every youtuber once in their career.
 The microphone allows high-quality audio recording and its steel body and mount ensure durability.
 Blue Yeti is a great microphone – no doubt in that!
 But all these features and quality comes at a price.
 The only thing that bothers people about the Yeti is its pricing.
 Which leads people to look for blue yeti alternatives.
+Despite offering unbeatable features at its price range, Yeti isn’t right for some people due to its unusual size.
+Hence, for those who’re just starting their career and looking for a budget microphone, Blue yeti might not be a handy option.

 If you care about your audio and looking for midrange USB microphones that work when connected with a computer, Blue Yeti is bang for the buck.
 Read my review about the Blue yeti here.

-Microphone industry is big, and there are a ton of microphones available.
+To get the best out of yeti, you’d have to purchase a handful of accessories.
+Although, microphone industry is big, and there are a ton of microphones available.
 We have microphone under and above blue yeti’s price range offering same, or even more features than Blue Yeti.

 Best Budget Blue Yeti Alternatives